derdilla/blood-pressure-monitor-fl/README.md

 This app is available on [F-Droid](https://f-droid.org/en/packages/com.derdilla.bloodPressureApp/).

 #### GitHub
 You can download and install the APK directly through the Releases page.
-Keep in mind that you have to regulary check for new versions manually.
+Keep in mind that you have to regularly check for new versions manually.

 ### I-OS
-While building an ios app would be no problem code wise, apple's restrictive behavior makes this more complicated (and expensive).
-So I wont take this step unless there is significant demand.
+While building an ios app would be no problem code-wise, apple's restrictive behavior makes this more complicated (and expensive).
+So I won't take this step unless there is significant demand.

 ### Windows, Linux and MacOS
 This would all be technically possible, but I don't really see a demand.
 Open an issue if you need them.